 - Eggs.

 - Flour: Use either white whole wheat flour or a combination of all-purpose/plain and regular whole wheat flours (I find that regular whole wheat flour alone can produce slightly earthy tasting muffins but this is a personal view).
-You can also try combining buckwheat and plain flours.

 - Spices: adjust the amounts to your taste.